spaansba/ForesightJS/docs/docs/getting_started/debug.md

 ForesightManager.initialize({
   debug: true, // Enable debug mode
   debuggerSettings: {
-    isControlPanelDefaultMinimized: false, // optional debug setting which allows you to minimize the control panel on default
+    isControlPanelDefaultMinimized: false, // optional setting which allows you to minimize the control panel on default
-    showNameTags: true, // optional debug setting which shows the name of the element },
+    showNameTags: true, // optional setting which shows the name of the element },
 })
 ```